Nix-wie-weg/ruby-style-guide/README.md

     ```

 * Avoid `alias` when `alias_method` will do.
-* Use `OptionParser` for parsing complex command line options and
-`ruby -s` for trivial command line options.
 * Prefer `Time.now` over `Time.new` when retrieving the current system time.
-* Code in a functional way, avoiding mutation when that makes sense.
 * Do not mutate arguments unless that is the purpose of the method.
-* Avoid more than three levels of block nesting.
-* Be consistent.
-In an ideal world, be consistent with these guidelines.
-* Use common sense.

 ## Tools